nightscout/fda-presubmission/source/04-development-overview.rst

 The sponsors would like to discuss appropriate regulatory controls that protect open source authors' free speech as well as provides FDA with an appropriate framework to fulfill their mission.
+The sponsors passionately share the FDA's mission to protect and promote public safety, a key reason Nightscout development is done as a "public performance," and freely shared.

 Oversight
 +++++++++